 There are several ways you can help your child deal with their learning disability.
 Here are five tips that will help you handle learning difficulties in children.

-2. Identifying your Child’s Best Way to Study
+2. Identify Your Child’s Best Way to Study

 Once you identify how your child learns, you can use it to your advantage.
 If your child has problems learning from a page but has excellent auditory memory, then you can read out the text or find audio versions of the book.
 This way, your child is using their strength in order to learn.